If home is where the heart is … what happens when it also becomes the office, the school, and the gym?

 On average, the home furnishing industry relies heavily on consumer income, new home purchases, and remodeling efforts.
 Millennials currently make up the majority of active consumers and won’t change in the near future.

-2021 and beyond is looking to bring in a new wave of homebuyers.
 Remote work has given more people than ever the freedom to explore different locations.

 A new home doesn’t just include buying a new house.
 It encompasses remodeling, redesigning, and redecorating to accommodate new lifestyles.